-Both shader modes are shown above, because if you choose to use a texture map for the Metallic or Specular parameter, the smoothness values are taken from that same map.
+See in Glossary modes are shown above, because if you choose to use a texture map for the Metallic or Specular parameter, the smoothness values are taken from that same map.
 This is explained in further detail down the page.

 The “microsurface detail” is not something directly visible in Unity.
 It is a concept used in the lighting calculations.
 You can, however, see the effect of this microsurface detail represented by the amount the light that is diffused as it bounces off the object.
 With a smooth surface, all light rays tend to bounce off at predictable and consistent angles.
 Taken to its extreme, a perfectly smooth surface reflects light like a mirror.
 Less smooth surfaces reflect light over a wider range of angles (as the light hits the bumps in the microsurface), and therefore the reflections have less detail and are spread across the surface in a more diffuse way.

 A smooth surface has very low microsurface detail, or none at all, so light bounces off in uniform ways, creating clear reflections.
 A rough surface has high peaks and troughs in its microsurface detail, so light bounces off in a wide range of angles which, when averaged out, create a diffuse colour with no clear reflections.

 At low smoothness levels, the reflected light at each point on the surface comes from a wide area, because the microsurface detail is bumpy and scatters light.
 At high values of smoothness, the light at each point comes from a narrowly focused area, giving a much clearer reflection of the object’s environment.